Carmen Haid: Education

 Haid received her education at London College of Fashion (BA HONS Fashion Management).

 Career

-In 1997 - 2008 Carmen was employed as an in-house communications executive at Yves Saint Laurent Céline and Tommy Hilfiger with a stint at Vogue in 2001.
+In 1997 - 2008 Carmen was employed as an in-house communications executive at Yves Saint Laurent Céline and Tommy Hilfiger with a stint at British Vogue in 2001.

-In 2008 she and Alice Kodell launched Atelier-Mayer.com, a website for vintage luxury fashion and accessories, in collaboration with designers Rafael Lopez, Katherine Alexander and Abbie Walsh.
-The company shut down in 2015.
+In 2008 she launched Atelier-Mayer.com, a website for vintage luxury fashion and accessories, in collaboration with designers Rafael Lopez, Jaques Fath and by Walid.
+The company closed its doors in 2015.